 Interested in Serving on a District Council?

-District Councils will be created in each of the City’s 22 police districts.
-They will be made of up three people elected in regular municipal elections every four years, starting in February 2023.
+District Councils represent each of the City’s 22 police districts.
+They are made of three people elected in regular municipal elections every four years, starting in February 2023.
 But anyone can participate in District Council work, and the more people who participate, the more effective the District Councils can be.
-The District Councils will have several key roles:
+The District Councils have several key roles:

 - Building stronger connections between the police and the community at the district level, where the community is a true partner in making the neighborhood safer.
 They can work with the police to solve problems and set priorities.

 - Collaborating in the development and implementation of community policing initiatives.

 - Holding monthly public meetings, where residents can work with the police on local initiatives rooted in community concerns and priorities.
 They can also raise and work to address concerns about policing in the district, and increase accountability.